 Multitasking is great here with the 3 GB of RAM.
 Apps installed worked smoothly and perfectly.
 Games played well too, except for a bit of drag on HD games.
 We observed that the phone stutters occasionally during use.

-As we always do to our review devices, we threw a our usual set of Benchmark tests at the Maya Max.
+As we always do to our review devices, we threw our usual set of Benchmark tests at the Maya Max.
 Below are the benchmark scores it returned:

 - AnTuTu: 43,943